ComputationalScienceLaboratory/ODE-Test-Problems/README.md

 % Adjust a parameter
 problem.Parameters.a = 2;

-% Solve the problem again but using a built-in utility sol = otp.utils.solveOde(problem);
+% Solve the problem again but this time using a built-in utility sol = otp.utils.solveOde(problem);

 % Plot the phase space with a custom title